-Kremšnita / krempita is the Austro-Hungarian Cremeschnitte adopted across the Habsburg territories.
-The Croatian (specifically Samobor) version is famous: in 1933, the U Prilici Kraj Mosta bakery in Samobor town started serving a particularly tall, particularly creamy version, and it became the regional pride.
-The Bled-Slovenian variant has whipped cream layer between custard and top pastry; the Samobor version has whipped cream only on top.
+Kremšnita / krempita is the Austro-Hungarian Cremeschnitte adopted across the Habsburg territories — Bosnia has krempita, Poland kremówka, Slovakia krémeš, and Slovenia the famous Bled (blejska) version.
+The Croatian (specifically Samobor) version is renowned: it was created in the 1920s by the confectioner Đuro Lukačić, who had trained in Zagreb's pastry shops and, on returning home, combined the masters' methods into a particularly tall, particularly creamy slice — first sold in the pastry shop of his brother Marko Lukačić on the Samobor town square, and it became the regional pride.
+Samoborska kremšnita was inscribed on Croatia's list of intangible cultural heritage in 2021.
+The Bled-Slovenian variant has a whipped-cream layer between custard and top pastry; the Samobor version has whipped cream only on top.

 Fork pushes through the powdered-sugar crown and the top pastry layer, which shatters in golden shards.
 Then through the cool puffy stabilized cream, then the dense bouncy vanilla custard (4 cm of it), and finally the bottom layer of pastry catches everything.
 The crispy-cream-custard-crispy stack is the four-texture experience.
 Coffee on the side; the cake is too sweet without something bitter.